Midwife vs. Doula: How They Are Different

 "We're coming from the perspective that birth is normal until proven otherwise," Rachel says.
 "The culture of midwifery is to be more judicious in terms of intervening during a woman's labor."

 In general, OB-GYNs tend to utilize a more proactive approach to labor management, Rachel says.

 Much of an OB-GYN's training is focused on identifying pathology and promptly managing potential labor complications.

 Preparing for labor and delivery during prenatal visits

 During prenatal visits, Rachel encourages women and couples to discuss their expectations for labor and delivery with their healthcare providers.

 Cedars-Sinai also offers childbirth education and parenting classes taught by registered nurses, childbirth educators and obstetric anesthesiologists.
-Learn more at Cedars-Sinai Obstetrics/Maternity program's.
+Learn more at Cedars-Sinai Obstetrics & Gynecology program's.